Magnetic warping in topological insulators: Acknowledgments

 \section{Acknowledgments}

 We thank Anna Isaeva, Hendrick Bentmann and Eike F. Schwier for fruitful discussions, Ulrike Nitzsche for technical assistance, and the DFG for support through the W\"urzburg-Dresden Cluster of Excellence on Complexity and Topology in Quantum Matter, ct.qmat (EXC 2147, project-id 390858490) and through SFB 1143 (project-id 247310070) project A5.
-J.I.F. would like to thank the support from the Alexander von Humboldt Foundation during the part of his contribution to this work done in Germany and ANPCyT grants PICT 2018/01509 and PICT 2019/00371
+J.I.F. would like to thank the support from the Alexander von Humboldt Foundation and ANPCyT grants PICT 2018/01509 and PICT 2019/00371